 However, before you install your drywall, there are a few things you need to know.
 The first is the purpose of the drywall.
 Are you using it to create an interior wall or ceiling?
 The second is the type of drywall you need.

-There are different types of drywall depending on the project you’re working on.
-For example, there’s fire-resistant drywall for use in kitchens and bathrooms.
+There are various different types of drywall depending on the project you’re working on.
+For example, there’s even a fire-resistant drywall for use in kitchens and bathrooms.
 Once you know the purpose and type of drywall you need, you can move on to the installation process.

 Types Of Drywall and Their Purpose